bypasslane/android-code-challenge/README.md

 # Android Point of Sale App Challenge
 Design and build an application that displays a restaurant menu for a point-of-sale.
 Use the defined schemas and payloads provided below to meet the requirements of this challenge.

+## Note from the Team
+We're excited that you're considering working with us.
+We really hope that you choose to dedicate a few hours of your time to completing this challenge.
+We want to be transparent about what we're looking for at this stage of the interview process in hopes that we can be efficient with your time.

+**In this challenge, we want to see how you think about architecting applications.**
+- What classes do you choose to build and what are their responsibilities?
+- What tools and techniques do you use and why?
+- How do you ensure that your system meets the requirements of the challenge?
+- Have you set the project up in a way that others could easily jump in and add additional functionality?

+We `will not` be evaluating your layouts, animations, nor anything else related to aesthetics of the app on-screen as part of this challenge.

+We `will not` be evaluating your level of gradle build wizardry as part of this challenge.

 ## Fetching the Menu
 Retrieve a menu by sending a `GET` request to the `GET /menus/:uuid` endpoint.
 Use the uuid `5ced2fea-9155-11ea-bb37-0242ac130002` to fetch the menu for the challenge.